Remember back when Facebook pages were simple places where you could Like a business to follow them?

 This is a great way to incite action at the moment of discovery, which is when your fan (or a targeted customer) is scrolling through his or her feed.

 Here’s what Holiday Inn serves up in my feed, complete with the Book Now button to make it as convenient for me as possible:

 This type of content is only possible when you advertise on Facebook, in Sponsored Posts, so you should test and see which types of functionalities work with your audience and product offerings.

 Finally, go Live!

 Facebook is trying very hard right now to promote its Live feature.
 They signed a lot of big media agencies and influencers to promote the service.
 They even ran an advertising campaign around the world to teach people how it works.
 Here’s an image from AdAge:

 If you can create Live events or find something to stream in Live, Facebook will favor that content and send a notification out to your fans.

-It’s one of the few ways that you can reach out to your audience organically, and Live is proving to be a very engaging medium.
+It’s one of the few ways that you can reach out to your audience and promote your business organically, and Live is proving to be a very engaging medium.
 Users comment 10x as much during Live video than on regular videos.